 Considering that he’s managed to be considered as one of the greatest rock vocalists of all time, you’d think that Robert Plant would be pretty happy about the work that he’s done over the years.
 Well, as it turns out, musicians can be their own toughest critics.

-Just a few days ago, Plant opened up to The Guardian about how much he hated his vocals on Led Zeppelin’s early work.
+In 2017, Plant opened up to The Guardian about how much he hated his vocals on Led Zeppelin’s early work.
 “I realised that tough, manly approach to singing I’d begun on ‘You Better Run’ wasn’t really what it was all about at all,” he noted.

 “Songs like ‘Babe I’m Going To Leave You’, I find my vocals on there horrific now.
 I really should have shut the fuck up!”